seanbreckenridge/exobrain/programming/design/kernighan/dsl/README.md

 ---

-"There will always be things we wish to say in our programs that in all known languages can only be said poorly."
+"There will always be things we wish to say in our programs that in all known languages can only be said poorly." - _Alan Perlis_

-- Alan Perlis

 (So go make a DSL!)